Junko Enoshima: Conception and creation

-Originally conceived as an early murder victim, the idea of Junko as an antagonist in Danganronpa: Trigger Happy Havoc was conceived of by series' creator and scenario writer Kazutaka Kodaka as a "fully unsympathetic" villain with no tragic backstory to explain her actions, due to his personal dislike for the popular sympathetic villain trope.
-Kodaka later elaborated that Junko appears to have toxic love towards her classmates due to how rather than killing them, she forces into scenarios where they would choose to kill each other as she believes that despair is the ultimate salvation for people, while exposing the hypocrisy of those who believe themselves above it.
+Junko was conceived by series' creator and scenario writer Kazutaka Kodaka originally as a "fully unsympathetic" villain, due to his at the time personal dislike for the popular trope of being a sympathetic villain.
+Kodaka later elaborated that Junko appears to have toxic love towards her classmates due to how rather than killing them, she forces them to kill each other as she believes that despair is the ultimate salvation for people.